Zurück zum Blog

 What are Kubernetes clusters?

-I briefly touched upon the working mechanics behind containers, but what are containers actually used for?
+I briefly touched on the mechanics behind containers, but what are they actually used for?

 If your problem requires a solution that involves working with containers at scale, then inevitably you’ll end up needing a container orchestration tool somewhere down the line.